 Read-a-Rama is a non-profit that uses books for children and young adults as the springboard for all program activities.
 We provide fully-engaged programming year-round that seeks to improve literacy, particularly for children most in need of literacy intervention.

-- Dr. Rachelle D. Washington, Board Vice Chair & Education Consultant, Atlanta, GA
+- Dr. Rachelle D. Washington, Independent Scholar & Education Consultant, Atlanta, GA

 - Dr. Hala Annabi, Assoc.
 Professor, Information School, University of Washington (UW)

 - Dr. Gloria Boutte, Professor and Founder of Center of Excellence for the Education and Equity of African American Students (CEEEAAS), College of Education, University of South Carolina (USC)

 - Dr. Clayton Copeland, Instructor and Director and Founder of the Laboratory for Leadership in the Equity of Access and Diversity (LLEAD), School of Library and Information Science (SLIS), USC

 - Dr. Michael Eisenberg, Professor and Dean Emeritus, UW Information School

 - Michael Hare, Certified Pharmacy Technician, Palmetto Baptist Hospital, Columbia, SC

 - Heather McCue, Youth Services Librarian, Richland Library, Columbia, SC